South Korea · tool

 Comfortable 3-star hotel or a well-located Airbnb apartment.

-Entry fees to palaces, museums, and some paid cultural experiences.
+Entry fees to palaces, museums, and perhaps a themed cafe.

 Luxury